 In November 2017, we decided upon Garden Design Objectives, which took into account the fact that we had no records of the original design by Anthony Parsons.
-A Planting List will be created and agreed by the end of 2017 for presentation to a local Garden Designer to plan a layout ready for the volunteers to start planting in April 2018.
+A Planting List was agreed by the end of 2017 with local garden designer Sarah Marsh, who had volunteered to plan a layout ready for the volunteers to start planting in April 2018.

 Volunteers have attended Pulhamite conferences, and have visited other similar Pulhamite sites to learn how it should all be done.
 In all this we are guided by the original research undertaken by Ann MacDonald of the WHBC, and encouraged by the Hertfordshire Gardens Trust.

 Why volunteer work matters and the difference it makes

 The volunteers are indeed recovering a heritage gem from extinction, so that it will once again become an attractive and permanent local feature of Welwyn’s long heritage that future generations might respect and enjoy.